invaana/lucy-scout/README.md

-# Scider (Scientific Spider)
+# Scout

-This is a data aggregation framework of Scientific Data.
+This is a data aggregation framework for scouting and aggregating Scientific Data.